What is GUID Partition Table, GPT ? I will demonstrate it on Linux.

 You see why it is called GUID Partition Table, as partitions are identified by a GUID.
 Also, each partition has a name defined in the partition table.
 These are features of GPT and does not exist in MBR.

 To combine this with Protective MBR, we have this structure, again shown nicely from the original UEFI Spec:

-ou may ask what happens if the storage is larger than what MBR can address.
-In this case GPT Protective partition covers up to maximum size that can be addressed, but GPT Partition Entries, as expected, can use the whole storage.
+You may ask what happens if the storage is larger than what MBR can address.
+In this case GPT Protective partition covers up to maximum size that can be addressed, but GPT Partition Entries, as expected, can use the entire storage.

 You may also ask why the first partition starts from LBA 2048, not from LBA 34 since it is the first usable LBA as indicated in GPT.
 I think the reason is to align partition boundaries.
 Quoting directly from GPT spec: